datacite/blog/source/posts/our-commitment-to-posi.html.md

 **Goal to create contingency fund to support operations for 12 months – a high priority should be generating a contingency fund that can support a complete, orderly wind down (12 months in most cases).
 This fund should be separate from those allocated to covering operating risk and investment in development.**

 DataCite currently maintains an operational reserve in accordance with statutory association laws of Germany.
 The DataCite General Assembly is required to approve the use of reserves in accordance with the activities of the association.
-As such, we maintain a steady approach to continue to build a contingency fund that supports the ongoing charitable mission of the organization.
+As such, we maintain a steady approach to continue to build a contingency fund that supports the charitable mission of the organization.

 **Mission-consistent revenue generation – potential revenue sources should be considered for consistency with the organisational mission and not run counter to the aims of the organisation.**